 Your group will specialize in the effects of government borrowing on interest rates.
-Study the following short article, a graph of historical interest rates, and projections of future interest rates.
+Study the following short article and a graph of historical interest rates.
 You will focus on trying to answer the following question:

-Based on historical levels and future projections, are high interest rates currently a concern?
+Based on historical levels, are high interest rates currently a concern?